-This translates to enhanced energy metabolism, or cellular respiration throughout the entire body, including our neurons.
+This results in enhanced energy metabolism, or cellular respiration throughout the entire body; including our neurons.

 That’s why supplementing with ALA can slow down the aging process, provide more mental energy, physical endurance, and even boost our mood.

-It’s hard to be grumpy when your mind and body are both optimized!
+It’s hard to be grumpy when your mind and body are both supercharged!

 Which brings us to our next topic of discussion.

 Alpha-Lipoic Acid for Memory – What can it do?

 In addition to protecting brain cells from free radicals, and accelerating their glucose metabolism, ALA increases the production of acetylcholine.

 Acetylcholine was the first neurotransmitter ever discovered, and it plays several key roles in improving cognition.

 Increasing ACh levels in the brain is closely associated with improvements in memory, learning, and reasoning skills.